Here’s How You Should Invest at Every Age

 The Best Investments for Your 30s

 If you’re in your 30s, you have 30 years or more to profit from the investment markets before you are likely to retire.
-Temporary declines in stock prices won’t hurt you much because you have years to recoup any losses.
-So, if your stomach can handle the stock price volatility, now’s the time to invest aggressively.
+Temporary declines in stock prices won’t hurt you as much because you have years to recoup any losses.
+So, if your stomach can handle the volatility of stock prices, now’s the time to invest aggressively.

-- Workplace 401(k) or 403(b): Most employees enjoy matching contributions from their employers for any investment into this account.
-That’s free money!
+- Workplace 401(k) or 403(b): Many employees enjoy matching contributions from their employers for investments into this account.
+That’s free money.
 Aim to contribute 10-15% of your salary now to set yourself up for a secure financial future.

 - Roth IRA: If you don’t have a 401(k), or you want to contribute additional money for retirement, check out the tax-advantaged Roth IRA.
-If you meet certain income guidelines, you can invest up to $5,500 in after-tax dollars, or $6,500 if you're older than 50.
-The advantage of the Roth is that the money grows tax-deferred and unlike the 401(k), you won’t owe any taxes when you withdraw the funds in retirement.
+If you meet certain income guidelines, you can invest up to $6,000 in after-tax dollars, or $7,000 if you're older than 50.
+The advantage of the Roth is that the money grows tax-deferred and, unlike the 401(k), you won’t owe any taxes if you withdraw the funds in retirement.

-- Mostly Stock Funds, With Some Bonds: Long-term stock investments have beaten those of bonds and cash.
-From 1928 through 2016, the S&P 500 returned an annual average of 9.53%, the 10-year Treasury bond earned 4.91% per year and the 3-month Treasury bill (a cash proxy) yielded 3.42%.
-While bonds are more stable, you won’t beat stocks if you’re looking to multiply your money over the long-term.
-So, if you’re relatively risk-tolerant, you should invest 70-85% in stock funds and the remainder in bond and cash investments.
-Or, if you want to go the easy route, choose a target date mutual fund and your assets will start out more aggressive when you’re younger and automatically become more conservative as you move closer to retirement.
+- A stock-heavy portfolio: Historically, long-term stock investments have beaten those of bonds and cash.
+From 1928 through 2020, the S&P 500 returned an annualized 10%, the 10-year Treasury bond earned 5% per year and the 3-month Treasury bill (a cash proxy) yielded 3.35%.
+While bonds are more stable, their returns likely won’t beat stocks if you’re looking to multiply your money over the long term.
+So, if you’re relatively risk-tolerant, you can invest a large portion of your portfolio in stock funds and the remainder in bond and cash investments.
+Or, if you want to go the easy route, simply choose a target-date mutual fund.
+These funds are automatically rebalanced as you age, starting out more aggressive when you’re younger and becoming more conservative as you move closer to retirement.

-- Real Estate: You might invest in a home if you think you’ll stay put for at least five years.
-You also could consider investing in a rental property or REIT fund.
-With the low current interest rates, if you’re not in one of the major over-priced real estate markets like New York or San Francisco, it can make good personal and financial sense to buy real estate.
+- Real estate: You might purchase a home, especially if you think you’ll stay put for at least five years.
+You also could consider investing in a rental property or REIT.
+Low interest rates can make buying real estate especially attractive if you don't live in a costly housing market, such as New York City or San Francisco.

-- Invest in Yourself: Your 30s are a great time to get that advanced degree or bulk up your work skills.
-If you can increase your salary in your 30s and start saving more, you’ll have decades to compound your earnings.
+- Yourself: Your 30s are a great time to get an advanced degree or bulk up your work skills.
+If you can increase your salary in your 30s and start saving more, you’ll still have decades to compound your earnings.

 The Best Investments for Your 40s

-If you’re late to the saving and investing party, now’s the time to put the pedal to the metal and make those lifestyle trade-offs.
-After all, you don’t want a future in your kids’ basement, do you?
+If you’re late to the saving and investing party, you can catch up by putting the pedal to the metal and making some lifestyle trade-offs.

 - Workplace 401(k) or 403(b): Supercharge your saving and investing to prepare for retirement.
-If you haven’t yet saved in your employer’s retirement plan, start now.
-If you’ve been investing in the 401(k), strive to invest the maximum $18,000 per year.
-If you start at age 40 and hit the max $18,000 annual target, then with a 6% annual return, by age 67 you’ll reach a million-dollar nest egg.
-That may not be enough to retire on once inflation and longer lifespans are taken into account, but $1 million dollars is a very good starting point.
+If you haven’t begun saving in your employer’s retirement plan, start now.
+If you’ve been investing in the 401(k), strive to invest the maximum of $19,500 per year.
+If you start at age 40 and hit the max $19,500 annual target, then with a 6% annual return, by age 64 you could reach a million-dollar nest egg.
+That may not be enough to retire on once inflation and longer lifespans are taken into account, but $1 million is a very good starting point.

-- Asset Allocation: Asset allocation in your 40s should lean slightly more toward lower-risk bonds and fixed investments than in your 30s, although the ratio of stock investments to bond investments varies depending on your risk comfort level.
+- Asset allocation: Asset allocation in your 40s may lean slightly more toward lower-risk bonds and fixed investments than in your 30s, although the ratio of stock investments to bond investments varies depending on your risk comfort level.
 The conservative, risk-averse investor might be comfortable with a 60% stock and 40% bond allocation.
-The more aggressive investor in their 40s might be OK with a 70-80% stock allocation.
-Just remember, the more stock holdings you have, the more volatile your investment portfolio.
+A more aggressive investor in their 40s might be comfortable with an 80% stock allocation.
+Just remember, the more stock holdings you have, the more volatile your investment portfolio and the greater your exposure to risk.

 The Best Investments for Your 50s